yanmxa/acm-agent/README.md

       Manager --> Engineer
       Manager --> Executor
       Manager --> Planner
-      Manager --> OCMer
+      Manager --> Advisor
   ```

-- Planner - Kubernetes multi-cluster troubleshooting engineer, responsible for analyzing issues and creating plans to resolve them
+- Planner - Kubernetes planner, responsible for making a detailed plan to accomplish a specific task within a Kubernetes environment

-- OCMer - The knowledge repository of OCM(Open Cluster Management) is a valuable resource where you can find solutions and ideas for addressing any multi-cluster issue
+- Advisor - The knowledge repository where you can find solutions and ideas for addressing any multi-cluster issues

 #### Check the status of OCM